-The Po'ouli faced similar threats to other Maui occurring bird species (see the Analysis section for the Maui akepa, above).
+The po'ouli faced threats similar to other bird species occurring on Maui (see "III.
+Analysis" for the Maui akepa, above).
 The last confirmed sighting of po'ouli was in 2004 from Hanawi NAR (USFWS 2006, p.
 2-154).
-Extensive field presence by qualified individuals from 2006 to 2011 in Hanawi NAR, where po'ouli was last observed, failed to detect this species, as did searches of Kipahulu Valley near Hanawi NAR from 1997 to 1999 (USFWS 2006, p.
+Extensive field presence by qualified individuals from

+2006 to 2011 in Hanawi NAR, where po'ouli was last observed, failed to detect this species, as did searches of Kipahulu Valley near Hanawi NAR from 1997 to 1999 (USFWS 2006, p.
 2-94).
 Using 2004 as the last reliable observation record for po'ouli, the estimated year the species went extinct is 2005, with 2008 the upper 95 percent confidence bound on that estimate (Elphick et al. 2010, p.
 620).

 At the time of its listing in 1975, we considered po'ouli to have very low population abundance, and to face threats from habitat loss, avian disease, and predation by introduced mammals.
 The best available information now indicates that the po'ouli is extinct.
 Although the po'ouli was last detected as recently as early 2004, the species appears to have been vulnerable to the effects of small population size since it was first discovered in 1973.
 The small population size likely limited its genetic variation, disease resistance, and adaptive capacity over time, thereby increasing the vulnerability of the species to the environmental stressors of habitat degradation and predation by nonnative mammals.
-Experienced staff with MFBRP conducted extensive recovery work in po'ouli habitat between 2006 and 2011 and had no detections of the species.
+Experienced staff with MFBRP conducted extensive recovery work in po'ouli habitat between 2006 and 2011, and had no detections of the species.
 Available information indicates that the species was not able to persist in the face of environmental stressors, and we conclude that the species is extinct.